mugdhak30/mugdhak30.github.io/docs/_posts/2021-11-14-Bratislava-Sculpting-Simplicity.md

 *Left to Right: Bratislava Castle and Danube River*
 {: refdef}

 While strolling across the town, we came across a beautiful street.
-It was gorgeous: a true example of Autumn beauty.
+It was surreal: a true example of Autumn beauty.
 I could see all shades of orange and yellow in front of my eyes, and I suddenly got reminded of the [poem](https://allpoetry.com/poem/14783571-Harvest-by-Mugdhak) I had written when I first witnessed Autumn here in Europe.
 This landscape was a poet's paradise and an artist's art.
 Needless to say, my friends and I sat here for sometime reminiscing about our college days.
 {:refdef: style="text-align: center;"}
 ![](/images/Bratislava9.jpg){:width="320" style="padding:20px"}
 ![](/images/Bratislava10.jpg){:width="320" style="padding:20px"}